Dreaming381/Latios-Framework-Documentation/Tech Adventures/Part 6 - Road to Physics Simulation 4.md

 expanding our AABBs to compensate for motion prediction.
 And then we’ll tackle the integrators.

-After that, we’ll build a multi-box oriented stream structure that can handle solver iterations from pairs found in multiple different FindPairs queries as well as custom-provided data.
+After that, we’ll build a multi-box-oriented stream structure that can handle solver iterations from pairs found in multiple different FindPairs queries as well as custom-provided data.
 And we’ll use that to wire up our simulation loop.
 I’m actually really excited about this, because it solves the FindPairs caching